Milwaukee M18 FUEL 7-1/4″ Circular Saw vs DeWalt FLEXVOLT ADVANTAGE 7-1/4″ Circular Saw: Head-to-Head Comparison

 Quick Verdict

-Choose the Milwaukee M18 FUEL 2732-20 if you need proven Milwaukee reliability and build quality.
+Choose the Milwaukee M18 FUEL 2732-20 if you need proven Milwaukee reliability, a lighter feel with the magnesium shoe, and worm-drive blade compatibility on the M18 platform.

 Spec-by-Spec Comparison